w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 JAM will be a domain-specific chain, a chain that handles one particular domain of problems.
 In this case, roll-ups, what Ethereum people might call optimistic roll-ups.
 JAM's rollups are heavily bounded in terms of their security.
 This is what Polkadot has been doing for the last five years, it is already a highly domain-specific roll-up chain.
-It's just got a little bit more opinionation than we want, and that is essentially what JAM fixes.
+JAM essentially makes it less opinionated and more generic.

 The JAM chain's job is to essentially provide the necessary apparatus to ensure that this output correctly reflects the input when it goes through whatever transformation it's meant to have gone